Catalysts and Inhibitors Experiments in Chemistry

 Introduction

 Catalysts and inhibitors are substances that affect the rate of a chemical reaction without being consumed in the reaction.
-Catalysts increase the rate of a reaction by providing an alternative pathway for the reaction to take place, while inhibitors decrease the rate of a reaction by blocking the pathway that the reaction would normally take.
+Catalysts increase the reaction rate by providing an alternative pathway, while inhibitors decrease the rate by blocking the usual pathway.

 Basic Concepts